calebmer/calebmer.github.io/_posts/2019-02-06-pull-based-reactivity-primitive.md

 });
 ```

-React uses a pull based reactivity model which is subtly different.
+React uses a pull-based reactivity model which is subtly different.
 I’ll be
 using [React Hooks][react-hooks] in my examples.

 [react-hooks]: https://reactjs.org/docs/hooks-intro.html